 Counseling services are available for students, faculty and staff members impacted by rape and sexual abuse.

-The Outreach Advocate is here to offer expertise, support and information for students, faculty and staff who have been impacted by sexual violence.
-The outreach advocate is not obligated to report any of information to the institution.
+Our Outreach Advocates are here to offer expertise, support and information for students, faculty and staff who have been impacted by sexual violence.
+Outreach advocates are not obligated to report any of information to the institution.

 The Outreach Advocate WILL: